 GETTING EVEN WAS NEVER SO COMPLICATED … OR FUNNY

-The cast is truly superlative and they don’t really hold back anything in “Horrible Bosses.”
-It is an adult comedy and so the humor is base and spirals downward into the basement.
+The cast is truly top-shelf, give a superlative effort and they don’t really hold back anything in “Horrible Bosses.”
+It is an adult comedy and so the humor is base and spirals downward into the floor below any basement.
 Jennifer Aniston is particularly good in an out-of-character role of the oversexed, blackmailing dentist “Dr. Julia Harris.”
-The writing is very good, so much so that Aniston was quoted as saying she avoided the director’s call for improvisation because her lines were “beautifully choreographed.”
+Plus, the writing is very good, so much so that Aniston was quoted as saying she avoided the director’s call for improvisation because her lines were “beautifully choreographed.”

-- Jason Bateman plays “Nick Hendricks” and he’s putting in 14-hour days at a financial firm in hopes of a big promotion.
-However, his boss (Kevin Spacey) is downright cruel and is only dangling the hope of a promotion that will never come to torment him.
-Bateman’s work here isn’t as good as the two other top-billed actors and does his part with controlled ease but doesn’t distinguish himself.
+- A Golden Globe winner and two-time nominee (not for this one), Jason Bateman plays “Nick Hendricks” and he’s putting in 14 hours daily at a financial firm in hopes of a big promotion.
+However, his boss (Kevin Spacey) is downright cruel and is only tormenting him by dangling the hope of a promotion that will never come.
+Bateman’s work here isn’t as good as the two other top-billed actors.
+He does his part with controlled ease but doesn’t distinguish himself, despite the opportunity.
+It’s an old story for Bateman.
 He has also been in “Identity Thief,” “Couples Retreat” and far back was in the football film “Necessary Roughness” (click here for my review).
+I don’t know why Hollywood keeps putting Bateman up in starring roles.
+OK, he’s watchable and doesn’t embarrass himself or any film, but he’s TV, simply not a cinema headliner.
+If you don’t believe men, then watch “Office Christmas Party” (click here for my review), which also starred Aniston.
+Bateman, who won his Globe and was nominated for “Arrested Development,” will never be anything more than the side dish you enjoy and never be good enough to be the entrée.

-- Charlie Day plays “Dale Arbus” and as a dental assistant he’s being sexually harassed by Aniston and it could wreck his planned marriage.
+- Charlie Day plays “Dale Arbus” and as a dental assistant he’s being sexually harassed by Aniston and it could wreck his upcoming nuptials.
 He can’t find another job because he’s a registered sex offender (he urinated in a park late one night) and she’s the only one who will hire him.
 Day is really superb as the yapping, Chihuahua-like member of the group who is easily excitable.
-He has also been in “Pacific Rim” and “The Lego Movie.”
+I would have liked to see more of him and less of Bateman.
+Day has also been in “Pacific Rim” and “The Lego Movie.”

 - Jason Sudeikis plays “Kurt Buckman” and he’s the favored employee at a company whose founder dies and that leaves his arrogant, drug-abusing son in charge.
 Sudeikis is the funniest of the trio (nearly as funny as he was in “We’re the Millers” with Aniston) and he is smooth in conveying a breezy, fun guy to be around.
 Most hysterical is how he manages to leave DNA evidence at Spacey’s home (if I told you, I couldn’t un-tell you).
 A “Saturday Night Live” veteran, Sudeikis has also been in “Hall Pass” and “What Happens in Vegas.”